 Learning synonyms were a part of our Malayalam curriculum and I used to enjoy that.
 The lovely synonyms of Thamara (lotus) used to fascinate me… Padmam, Kamalam, Nalinam, Ambujam, Pankajam, Rajeevam, Aravindam all were easy synonyms to remember as they were common names given to girls (a few were used for boys as well) But the names were considered a bit out of fashion for the girls of our generation then.
 Malayalam poetry was rich with lotus imagery.
 There would be no other flower celebrated so much in Sanskrit and Malayalam poetry.
 Poets used to revel in using the unique qualities of this flower through similes and metaphors.
 Who can resist comparing a pretty maiden full of feminine qualities to this sweet-scented divinely beautiful flower!
 Whether it be the lovely face or the slender tender rosy hued finger tips or the long dreamy petal like eyes, the exquisite lotus flower with its many synonyms made its mark in Malayalam poems and film songs.

 Lotus is closely associated with Hindu mythology.
 Lord Vishnu holds a lotus in his hand.
 Lord Brahma sits on the blooming lotus springing from Vishnu’s navel.
-Both goddess Lakshmi(Padmasana sthithe devi..) and goddess Saraswathi (Ya Shwetha padmasana..) stand or sit on pink and white lotuses respectively.
+Both goddess Lakshmi(Padmasana sthithe devi..) and goddess Saraswathi (Ya Shwetha padmasana..) stand and sit on pink and white lotuses respectively.
 Krishna is always mentioned as Kamala nethran or the lotus eyed.
-Most of the numerous Hindu gods and goddesses when they’re depicted by artists are seen holding or sitting on lotus flower; thus giving Lotus its divine status.
+Most of the numerous Hindu gods and goddesses when they’re depicted by artists are seen holding a lotus or sitting on a lotus flower; thus giving Lotus its divine status.
 Lotus flowers are given high regards in temples too.
 Lotus symbolises Purity and Divinity.
-Though the Lotus emerges from mud, it is considered the purest of the pure.
+Though Lotus emerges from mud, it is considered the purest of the pure.
 It is quoted an example that one’s surroundings or origin of birth need not proclaim the integrity and purity of one’s character.
-When we were children, almost all our evening prayers were filled with various lotus related lines. whether it’s ‘Shantham padmasanastham’ or ‘Kararavindena padaravindam’.
+When we were children, almost all our evening prayers were filled with various lotus related lines. whether it’s ‘Shantham padmasanastham‘ or ‘Kararavindena padaravindam’.